 My Indigo has several vegan options on the menu, including a vegan curry with soy chunks, salads, and vegan sushi rolls.
 We brought back some curry and sushi rolls to eat at our apartment.
 There’s also a small seating area inside should you wish to dine in.
 On another occasion, I also enjoyed a coffee here on their small outdoor patio facing the serene river.

-Now that you’re all settled in, use your second day in Salzburg to check out some attractions.
-There are so many things to do in Salzburg, you surely won’t run out of places to see.
-But first…don’t go out on your adventure with an empty stomach!
+Now that you’re all settled in, use day 2 in Salzburg to check out some local attractions.
+There are so many fun things to do in Salzburg, you surely won’t run out of places to see.
+But first…don’t go out on your sightseeing adventure with an empty stomach!

 On our way to breakfast, we crossed a different bridge that was covered with love locks.
 The Makartsteg pedestrian bridge offers scenic views across the river, and it’s also a place to mark your everlasting romance.